Where to Buy Solution

 The modern consumer journey is less linear than the traditional consumer journey of the pre-digital age.
 Customers are now much more likely to discover new brands during the research or consideration stage of their journey.

-For example someone who considers buying an Apple iPhone may discover a whole host of alternatives while researching on Google Amazon or a tech blog.
+For example someone who considers buying an Apple iPhone may discover a whole host of alternatives while researching products and reviews on Google, Amazon or a tech blog.

 In the past consumers would usually narrow down their options at this stage of the journey but now there are many more digital paths to purchase that influence conversion.